gamepark/board-game-template/README.md

 This configuration is only required once.

-Now you can deploy a new version of the react application with this command:
+Now you can deploy a new version of the React application with this command:

 ```
 yarn deploy